jeremykenedy/laravel-roles/readme.md

 * Need some help, I can do my best on Slack: https://opensourcehelpgroup.slack.com
 * Please be considerate that this is an open source project that I provide to the community for FREE when opening an issue.

-#### Credit Note
-This package is an adaptation of [romanbican/roles](https://github.com/romanbican/roles) and [ultraware/roles](https://github.com/ultraware/roles/).
-Many features have been upgraded and added since.

 ## License
 This package is free software distributed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
 Enjoy!